phatvo21/nestjs-elastic-search-docker/README.md

-* This is demo application apply 3-Tier architecture and design patterns in NestJS Framework
+* Implement Elasticsearch in NestJS in a real-world project and run on Docker

 * Follow these steps below to make sure the application running in the correct way